 Eventually, the police will release you from the police station after your bail is paid or on a promise that you will appear for your assigned court date.
 Your driver’s license will also be suspended for a 24-hour period following your arrest so that if you are intoxicated you can sober up before driving again.

-For more information on your options for your defense, contact me for a free legal consultation from a West Hartford criminal defense lawyer.
+For more information on your options for your defense, contact me for a free legal consultation from a criminal defense lawyer in New Haven.
 There’s no obligation.